 Carr House Meadows nature reserve is an area of farmland consisting of 16 fields intersected by drystone walls, hedges and copses.
 It covers 15.73 hectares and is centred on grid reference SK 282 954.
-The reserve lies in northwest Sheffield, close to Wharncliffe Side in the Ewden Valley (see Figure 1).
+The reserve lies in northwest Sheffield, close to Wharncliffe Side in the Ewden Valley (Figures 1 and 2).